-The Audit Committee has appointed Moss Adams as independent auditors for the 2024 fiscal year.
-Moss Adams will audit the Company's financial statements for the 2024 fiscal year and perform other services.
-While shareholder ratification is not required by the Company's by-laws or otherwise, the Board of Directors is submitting the selection of Moss Adams to the shareholders for ratification as a good corporate governance practice.
-If the shareholders fail to ratify the selection, the Audit Committee may, but is not required to, reconsider whether to retain Moss Adams.
-Even if the selection is ratified, the Audit Committee in its discretion may direct the appointment of a different independent public accountant or auditor at any time during the year if it determines that such a change would be in the best interest of the Company and its shareholders.
+The Audit Committee has appointed Moss Adams as independent auditors for the 2025 fiscal year.
+Moss Adams will audit the Company's financial statements for the 2025 fiscal year and perform other services.
+While shareholder ratification is not required by the Company's Bylaws or otherwise, the Board of Directors is submitting the selection of Moss Adams to the shareholders for ratification as good corporate governance practice.
+If the shareholders fail to ratify the selection of Moss Adams, the Audit Committee may, but is not required to, reconsider whether to retain Moss Adams.
+Even if the selection is ratified, the Audit Committee, in its discretion, may direct the appointment of a different independent public accountant or auditor at any time during the year if it determines that such a change would be in the best interest of the Company and its shareholders.

 The proposal will be approved if, assuming the existence of a quorum, more shares of the Company's Common Stock cast on the proposal vote in favor of approval than vote against the proposal.
-Abstentions are counted for purposes of determining whether a quorum exists at the Annual Meeting but will not be counted and will have no effect on the determination of the outcome of the proposal.
+Abstentions are counted for purposes of determining whether a quorum exists at the Annual Meeting but will not be counted and will have no effect on the determination of the outcome of this proposal.
 The proxies will be voted for or against the proposal, or as an abstention, in accordance with the instructions specified on the proxy form.
-If no instructions are given, proxies will be voted for approval of the ratification of Moss Adams LLP.
+If no instructions are given, proxies will be voted for approval of the ratification of Moss Adams as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2025.

-A representative of Moss Adams LLP is expected to attend the Annual Meeting at their own expense and will be given an opportunity to make a statement if they desire to do so and will be available to respond to appropriate questions.
+A representative of Moss Adams is expected to attend the Annual Meeting at his/her own expense and will be given an opportunity to make a statement if he/she desires to do so and will be available to respond to appropriate questions.